Residency Requirement & Housing Eligibility

 The new student housing application generally opens within the myHousing portal in early May, closing at the end of June.
 Each student has the opportunity to provide responses to several lifestyle and living preferences within the application.

-Incoming new students are randomly assigned to a residence hall and House based on their Humanities course registration.
+Incoming new students are randomly assigned to a residence hall and House.
 All of our halls and Houses are unique and engaging and we have found that most students quickly make connections in whatever residence hall and House they have been assigned.
-After this initial assignment, responses to lifestyle and living preferences within each student's housing application are used for room/suitemate matching.
-Not all new students will have room/suitemate(s), as on average between 25-30% of new students are assigned to single occupancy rooms.
-We strongly believe that that all students benefit positively from living with students of diverse backgrounds and to that end, new students are not permitted to request specific room and/or suitemates.
+After each incoming student's residence hall and House has been determined, our housing assignments team reviews each student's responses to lifestyle and living preferences and uses those responses for room/suite mate matching.
+Not all new students will have room/suite mate(s), as on average between 25-30% of new students are assigned to single occupancy rooms.
+We strongly believe that that all students benefit positively from living with students of diverse backgrounds and to that end, new students are not permitted to request specific room and/or suite mates.
 While each student's lifestyle and living preferences are reviewed and considered during the assignment process, students should not expect exact matches to all their preferences.